-- 1. The primary functions of the Police Force are, in accordance with the Constitutional Laws and Acts of the Parliament - a. to preserve peace and good order in the country; and - b. to maintain and, as necessary, enforce the law in an impartial and objective manner. - Insofar as it is a function of the Police Force to lay, prosecute or withdraw charges in respect of offences, the members of the Police Force are not subject to direction or control by any person outside the Force.
+- The primary functions of the Police Force are, in accordance with the Constitutional Laws and Acts of the Parliament - a. to preserve peace and good order in the country; and - b. to maintain and, as necessary, enforce the law in an impartial and objective manner. - Subject to Subsection (4), insofar as it is a function of the Police Force to lay, prosecute or withdraw charges in respect of offences, the members of the Police